milesmiles902/Statistics/Mathematical Statistics and Data Analysis/README.md

 I began the datasets in Chapter 8.

 Cite: Rice, J. A. (2006).
-Mathematical Statistics and Data Analysis..
-Belmont, CA: Duxbury Press.
+Mathematical Statistics and Data Analysis.
+Belmont, CA. Duxbury Press.